OpenIPC/openipc.github.io/certification.md

 ## Introduction

-The programme is administered by the non-profit OpenIPC Foundation.
+The program is administered by the non-profit OpenIPC Foundation.
 Certification funds are used for the development of the testing infrastructure, support of the OpenIPC project and driver developers.